The Thomas Crown Affair (1999 film): Filming

 Filming took place in several parts of New York City, including Central Park.
 The corporate headquarters of Lucent Technologies stood in for Crown's suite of offices.
 Due to the impossibility of filming scenes at the Metropolitan Museum of Art (the producers' request was "respectfully declined"), the production crew made their own museum on a soundstage.
 Artisans were hired to create a realistic look to the set.
 Another scene was filmed in a different city landmark: the main research library of the New York Public Library.

 The glider scenes were shot at Ridge Soaring Gliderport and Eagle Field in Pennsylvania and at Corning-Painted Post Airport in New York.
 The two glider aero-tow shots were taken from film shot at different airports with different tow planes.
 The initial takeoff was photographed at the Harris Hill Soaring Center located at the National Soaring Museum in Elmira, NY.
 The glider pilot was Thomas L. Knauff, a world record holder, and a member of the US Soaring Hall of Fame.

-A number of McTiernan's vehicles then appear in the next sequence, as well as his farm.
-The tractor in the background after the glider lands belongs to McTiernan, while the dark green Shelby Mustang that Crown drives on Martinique was originally intended to be used for Arnold Schwarzenegger's character in 1993's Last Action Hero, and was retrieved from the director's garage for this film.
-The six-wheeled Jeep was built specifically for the film.
-The house used as Crown's Caribbean getaway is owned by one of the 30 original families who settled in Martinique in the 17th century.
-The scenes around it, like the beach, are a montage of various other parts of Martinique, including St Pierre and the Lamentin airport.